Page 1 of 4

 In this sense the Viewport3D is just like a button or a textbox that can be placed on a form.
-It is in this sense that 3D and forms fit together.
+This is how 3D and forms fit together.

-If you are familiar with DirectX 9 you will recognise many of the 3D objects in WPF.
+If you are familiar with DirectX you will recognise many of its 3D objects in WPF.
 However, there is one feature that you would need to go back to before DirectX 8 to have encountered.

 For games it proves to be faster and more efficient to simply provide the 3D model for each action frame and it’s up to the application not the system to re-draw everything each time the image is rendered to 2D.
+That is each time a frame is displayed the software has to explicitly redraw everything that is on the screen.
 This is called immediate mode.